 Building Consensus for a New Mining Code

-Mining and other extractive industries are one of the fastest growing sectors of the Colombian economy, in Chocó and other conflict-prone regions with large Afro-Colombian and indigenous populations.
+Mining and other extractive industries are growing sectors of the Colombian economy in Chocó and other conflict-prone regions with large Afro-Colombian and indigenous populations.
 A growing debate in Colombia seeks to balance economic, environmental and social issues when considering the future of the mining industry.
-To better prepare representatives of local communities in Chocó to address local conflicts and consolidate proposals regarding extractive industries, NDI worked with them in 2012-2013 to enhance their consensus building and proposal development skills and to encourage dialogue between civil society, government and the private sector.
+To better prepare representatives of local communities in Chocó to address local conflicts and consolidate proposals regarding extractive industries, from 2012-2013 NDI worked with those groups to enhance their consensus building and proposal development skills and to encourage dialogues between civil society, the government and the private sector.

 Support for Electoral Transparency

-Since 2007 municipal elections, NDI has organized candidate debates, helped implement voter education campaigns and trained party pollwatchers.
-NDI has also provided Transparency for Colombia (Transparencia por Colombia, TPC) assistance for its Clear Accounts financial reporting software.
-In 2010, upgraded Web-based software was donated to the electoral authorities and designated as the required mechanism for all candidates and parties participating in elections to file legally mandated reports of income and expenses for their campaigns.
-Of 100,117 departmental and local candidates running for office in October 2011, 84,093 used the software to submit their financial reports to Colombian electoral authorities.
-The CNE has announced that the Clear Accounts software will again be used in the 2014 elections.
+Since the 2007 municipal elections, NDI has organized candidate debates, helped implement voter education campaigns and trained party poll watchers.
+NDI has also provided Transparency for Colombia (Transparencia por Colombia, TPC) assistance for its Clear Accounts financial reporting software (www.cnecuentasclaras.com).
+In 2010, this software was donated to the electoral authorities and has since been designated as the required mechanism for all candidates and parties participating in elections to file legally mandated reports of campaign income and expenses.

-In 2010, the Institute assisted the nonpartisan election monitoring organization Election Observation Mission (Misión de Observación Electoral, MOE) regarding the strategy and logistics for the deployment of 1,762 observers in 11 departments.
+In 2010, the Institute assisted the organization Election Observation Mission (Misión de Observación Electoral, MOE) on strategy and logistics for the deployment of 1,762 observers in 11 departments.
 For the presidential elections, NDI supported MOE’s deployment of 1,065 observers in the same regions.
-From 2011 to 2012, NDI worked with MOE to monitor voter registration in priority areas, deploy a nationwide random sample to produce information on the quality of elections and collaborate with civil society to recommend improvements for the enforcement of electoral law in preparation for 2014 elections.
+From 2011 to 2012, NDI worked with MOE to monitor voter registration in priority areas, deploy a nationwide random sample to produce information on the quality of elections and collaborate with civil society to recommend improvements for the enforcement of electoral law in preparation for the 2014 elections.

-Since 2000, NDI established partnerships with a broad group of political parties to work on issues such as: candidate selection models; use of new technologies; development of party messages and communication strategies; training party pollwatchers; fostering inclusion of underrepresented sectors; facilitating interaction between party caucuses, party structures and party members; and strengthening internal party oversight bodies.
+Since 2000, NDI has worked with a broad group of political parties on issues such as: candidate selection models; use of new technologies; communication strategies; training party pollwatchers; fostering inclusion of underrepresented sectors; facilitating interaction between party caucuses, party structures and party members; and strengthening internal party oversight bodies.

-NDI has promoted the participation and inclusion of women, Afro-Colombians, indigenous persons and youth in Colombian politics.
-These efforts have included support for campaigns promoting women’s participation and candidacies as well as the women’s congressional caucus; technical assistance to strengthen or generate party secretariats that target women’s or Afro-Colombian political participation; and work with national and local women’s and Afro-Colombian organizations to improve their members’ advocacy and candidate skills.
-NDI also supported election observation in coastal departments that have a larger Afro-Colombian population.
+Since 2000, NDI has also worked to promote the participation and greater inclusion of women, Afro-Colombians, indigenous persons, Lesbian Gay Bisexual and Transgender (LGBT) communities and youth in Colombian politics.
+These efforts have included support for campaigns promoting women’s participation and candidacies as well as the women’s congressional caucus; support for a youth congressional caucus; technical assistance to strengthen or generate party secretariats that target women’s or Afro-Colombian members; and work with women’s, youth, LGBT and Afro-Colombian organizations to improve their members’ advocacy and candidate skills.

-From 2007 to 2012, NDI conducted programming to help citizens in the post-conflict regions of Chocó and Montes de María to organize politically and increase the responsiveness of Colombia’s national political parties to the unique concerns and priorities of those regions.
+From 2007 to 2012, NDI conducted programming to increase the capacity of citizens in the post-conflict regions of Chocó and Montes de María to organize politically and to increase the responsiveness of Colombia’s national political parties to the unique concerns and priorities of those regions.
 NDI also worked with local civil society networks to improve advocacy for policy priorities and with party caucuses in municipal councils to improve oversight and accountability.

 Political Leadership Program

-From 2000-2006, NDI included representatives of Colombian parties in its regional Political Leadership Program (LP) to strengthen the leadership skills and ability of emerging political leaders to promote the modernization and renewal of political parties.
-Participating parties included the Conservative, Liberal, Democratic Alternative Pole, Indigenous Social Alliance, Alas Team Colombia, Party of the U, and Radical Change.
-Each one-year program began with a regional leadership development seminar and continued in-country with the young leaders carrying out concrete party-strengthening projects.
-Project results included better-consolidated youth, training, organization and communication structures in parties at the national level and increased participation of women and youth in national and state party structures.
+From 2000-2006, NDI included representatives of Colombian parties in its regional Political Leadership Program (LP) to strengthen the skills of emerging political leaders to promote the modernization and renewal of political parties.
+Participating parties included the Conservative, Liberal, Democratic Alternative Pole, Indigenous Social Alliance, Alas Team Colombia, Party of the U and Radical Change.
+The one-year program began with a regional leadership development seminar and continued in-country with the participants implementing concrete party-strengthening projects.
+Project results included better-consolidated training, organization and communication structures in parties at the national level and increased participation of women and youth in national and state party structures.

 For more information about these programs, use our contact form or contact: